 Get the latest DoD guidance as MOAA continues to monitor the implementation of this legislative victory.

-Under current law, survivors of deceased military members must forfeit part or all of their purchased Survivor Benefit Plan (SBP) annuity when awarded the VA’s Dependency and Indemnity Compensation (DIC).
+For years, survivors of deceased military members were required to forfeit part or all of their purchased Survivor Benefit Plan (SBP) annuity when awarded the VA’s Dependency and Indemnity Compensation (DIC).
 The loss of any portion of the SBP annuity is known as the "Widows Tax."

 Explainer: What is the Widows Tax?